-Supportive documents, which are not part of any M2-5 section or Response to Questions, should be placed in the application form section of the eCTD, and not appended to the form itself.
-Each annex should be provided as a separate attachment in m1/eu/12-form/cc, using the variable part of the file name and the leaf title to clearly describe the content of the document.
-E.g. file name: fr-form-proofpayment.pdf, Leaf Title: "France, Proof of Payment".
+Supportive documents, which are not part of any M2-5 section or Response to Questions, should be placed in the application form section 1.2. of the eCTD as separate files, and not appended to the form itself.
+Each annex to the eAF should be provided as a separate attachment in m1/eu/12-form/cc, using the variable part of the file name and the leaf title to clearly describe the content of the document.
+E.g. file name: fr-form-annex-proofpayment.pdf, Leaf Title: "France, Proof of Payment".